zilliztech/GPTCache/README.md

 English | [中文](README-CN.md)

-The GPT Cache system is mainly used to cache the question-answer data of users in ChatGPT.
-This system brings two benefits:
+## What is GPT Cache?

+Large Language Models (LLMs) are a promising and transformative technology that has rapidly advanced in recent years.
+These models are capable of generating natural language text and have numerous applications, including chatbots, language translation, and creative writing.
+However, as the size of these models increases, so do the costs and performance requirements needed to utilize them effectively.
+This has led to significant challenges in developing on top of large models such as ChatGPT.

+To address this issue, we have developed GPT Cache, a project that focuses on caching responses from language models, also known as a semantic cache.
+The system offers two major benefits:

-1. Quick response to user requests: compared to large model inference, searching for data in the caching system will have lower latency, enabling faster response to user requests.
+1. Quick response to user requests: the caching system provides faster response times compared to large model inference, resulting in lower latency and faster response to user requests.
-2. Reduced service costs: currently, most ChatGPT services are charged based on the number of requests.
-If user requests hit the cache, it can reduce the number of requests and thus lower service costs.
+2. Reduced service costs: most ChatGPT services are currently charged based on the number of requests.
+If user requests hit the cache, it can reduce the number of requests and lower service costs.

-If the idea 💡 is helpful to you, please feel free to give me a star 🌟, which is helpful to me.
+If you find this idea helpful, please consider giving me a star 🌟, as it helps me as well.

+## 🤔 Why would GPT Cache be helpful?

+I believe it would be necessary for the following reasons:

+- Locality is present everywhere.
+Like traditional application systems, AIGC applications also face similar hot topics.
+For instance, ChatGPT itself may be a popular topic among programmers.
+- For purpose-built SaaS services, users tend to ask questions within a specific domain, with both temporal and spatial locality.
+- By utilizing vector similarity search, it is possible to find a similarity relationship between questions and answers at a relatively low cost.

+We also provide [benchmarks](https://github.com/zilliztech/gpt-cache/blob/main/example/benchmark/benchmark_sqlite_faiss_towhee.py) to illustrate the concept.
+In semantic caching, there are three key measurement dimensions: false positives, false negatives, and hit latency.
+With the plugin-style implementation, users can easily tradeoff these three measurements according to their needs.

 ## 😊 Quickly Start